jupyter1029/release-helper-playground/README.md

 - Ensures that the workflow file is the same one as the target branch
 - Bumps version using the same method as the changelog action
 - Prepares the environment using the same method as the changelog action
+- Checks the package manifest using [`check-manifest`](https://github.com/mgedmin/check-manifest)
+- Checks the links in Markdown files
-- Verifies the changelog entry
+- Checks the changelog entry
   - Looks for the current entry using the HTML comment markers
   - Gets the expected changelog values using `github-activity`
   - Ensures that all PRs are the same between the two
   - Writes the changelog entry out to a file to be used as the GitHub Release text
-- If there is a Python package
 - Builds the wheel and source distributions
 - Makes dists can be installed and imported in a virtual environment
-- NPM and lerna support are forthcoming - See TODO
 - Adds a commit that includes the hashes of the dist files
 - Creates an annotated version tag in standard format
 - If given, bumps the version using the post version spec
 - Pushes the commits and tag to the target `branch`
-- Creates a GitHub release for the tag with the changelog entry as the text
+- Publishes a GitHub release for the tag with the changelog entry as the text
-- Publishes the release to PyPI (NPM support coming soon)
+- Publishes a PyPI release

 ## Check-Release Workflow Details